 These risks include, but are not limited to, the following:

-If you have lost money due to misconduct in your margin investment account or if your broker traded in your account on margin without your permission, you could have a broker fraud claim.
-Call us today at (888) 390-6491 to learn more.
-We proudly offer free and confidential consultations.
+If you have lost money due to misconduct in your investment account or if your broker traded without your permission, you could have a broker fraud claim.
+Seek legal assistance to hold the responsible party accountable for their actions and recover your losses.